tomhallmain/simple_image_compare/README.md

 - Can be set up to run on user-defined list of files in place of a directory
 - Extension with [sd-runner](https://github.com/tomhallmain/sd-runner) for image generation
 - Extension with [refacdir](https://github.com/tomhallmain/refacdir) for file operations
-- Find related images and prompts from embedded ComfyUI workflows
+- Find related images and prompts from embedded Stable Diffusion workflows
+- Sort files by related images and prompts

 Zoom and drag functionality is available in both browsing mode, as well as when viewing grouped images after a comparison has been run.